 One thing that is certain is that nothing is conclusive so far.
 There has been no concrete evidence to suggest any pattern that might have upset the ranking of so many pages on the SERP or Search Engine Results Pages.
 Google confirmed that there was an update in its current algorithm on March 12, 2019.
-This was also the first time that Google officially announced about an update on Twitter in 2019.
+This was also the first time that Google officially announced its March 2019 core update on Twitter in 2019.

-With the amount of speculation, few have suggested that the algorithm was a reversal of the August 2018 update, also called as the medic update.
+With the amount of speculation, few have suggested that the March 2019 core update was a reversal of the August 2018 update, also called the medic update.
 Indeed, many health-related websites that lost their rankings last year, have gained their previous positions in the SERP.
 But there is yet again nothing specific about targeting any specific sector.

 In 2003, Google launched an update after a conference “Pubcon” in the state of Florida.
-That time the update was dubbed as The Florida Update.
-A similar coincidence on March 2019 (coincidence being the March 2019 update being launched after a Pubcon in Florida) caused this update to be unofficially called as the Florida 2 Update.
+At that time the update was dubbed as The Florida Update.
+A similar coincidence on March 2019 (coincidence being the March 2019 core update being launched after a Pubcon in Florida) caused the March 2019 core update to be unofficially called the Florida 2 Update.